SainsburyWellcomeCentre/lasagna/README.md

 This command installs the dependencies in your home folder and if any are already installed in the system path it looks for newer versions and installs those.
 It does not install `vtk`, which currently seems not to be supported by Python 3.
+If you run into problems try installing the dependencies separately as for the Mac (below).
 For other platforms, please see [here](http://raacampbell.github.io/lasagna/installation.html)

 On Mac you will first need to Install [HomeBrew](http://brew.sh/)